Stealing Cenk’s Title, because I’m just going to embroider his conclusion with some pointed thought;

 Yes, this is two week old news, and we now know that the SCOTUS has ruled to let the mandate stand; and we also know through yet another attempt at repealing Obamacare that the Republicans have no shame, no shame at all, in their grandstanding attempts to prove that the mandate is not their idea.
 But it is their idea, and we are fools if we fall for their lies again.

-The second source of video was a very detailed recreation of the exact poses of the victims taken from Zapruder film footage, that were mocked up by Anatomical Surrogates Technologies for the documentaryJFK: Beyond The Magic Bullet. (full video available in three parts here)While the shot does appear to strike too low, it doesn’t negate the fact that the “magic bullet” was nothing of the kind.
+The second source of video was a very detailed recreation of the exact poses of the victims taken from Zapruder film footage, that were mocked up by Anatomical Surrogates Technologies for the documentaryJFK: Beyond The Magic Bullet . (full video available in three parts here)While the shot does appear to strike too low, the trajectory is almost identical to the bullet on that fateful day.

 …conspiracy theorists will of course come up with reasons why this proves nothing.
 Personally I see no reason to continue pretending that Oswald did not kill Kennedy.
 If you feel the forensic tests are simply not enough evidence, then I encourage you to pick up a copy of Case Closed.
 If Posner can’t convince you, then no one will.